Optical non-linearities and spontaneous translational symmetry breaking in driven-dissipative moir\'e exciton-polaritons: Multi-photon resonances and non-local interactions

 For finite $U_X$ one can also obtain states with broken translational symmetry, such solutions require, however, smaller values of $\Omega/V_{nn}.$ In Fig.~\ref{Fig7} we show, for $\Omega/V_{nn}=0.45$, solutions with unbalanced populations where red coloured exciton sites jump to a high density state with blue and green excitons smoothly increasing their density.
 One recognizes the similarities between Fig.~\ref{Fig7} and the hard-core limit presented in Fig.~\ref{Fig3}(b) as both correspond to the same hysteresis protocol which give the same qualitative behaviour.

 Experimentally, the branches in Fig.~\ref{Fig5} can be accessed through changing the direction of the drive $f,$ as commonly experimentally realized to detect bi-stabilities in conventional polaritons~\cite{Baas2004,Paraiso2010,Carusotto2013}.
-The states with complex hysteresis protocols are more challenging to access as it requires to break the translational invariance.
+In general the states with complex hysteresis protocols are more challenging to access, as which of the states of differently broken translational symmetry will appear depends on how the translational symmetry breaking is seeded — by preparation or through underlying disorder.